csesoc/projects-constitution/constitution.md

            m) To ensure that the Treasurer submits a Financial Report to the society at the AGM and to Arc and that they have the society’s finances in good order in preparation for Spot Audits by Arc;
            n) To ensure that Arc is informed of changes to the Executive;
+           o) To liase with CSESoc and the club's Executive;
-           o) To pass on their knowledge to their successor; and
+           p) To pass on their knowledge to their successor; and
-           p) Other duties as in accordance with the constitution of the society’s guidelines.
+           q) Other duties as in accordance with the constitution of the society’s guidelines.
         3.7.2 DUTIES OF THE SECRETARY
            a) To be responsible for receiving and replying to all correspondence on behalf of the society;